isaacs/node-primordials/README.md

 Some primordials in Node.js have not been ported, especially related to hardening of iterators, because they incur a much more significant performance impact.

+The various `XPrototypeConstructor` properties are not included, because they're useless.
+(Can't be called with `new` because they're bound functions, but _must_ be called with `new` because they're constructors.)